-Or maybe you just finished a Kevin Bacon movie marathon that ended with White Water Summer and you’re feeling a little inspired to look for some kayak camping destinations?
+Or maybe you just finished a Kevin Bacon movie marathon that ended with White Water Summer and you’re feeling a little inspired to take a kayak camping trip?

-Whatever your reasons for wanting to try kayak camping, choosing the right place for an overnight kayak trip is just as important as making sure you’ve packed your kayaks properly with all your needed gear.
+Whatever your reasons, choosing the right place for an overnight kayak trip is just as important as making sure you’ve packed your kayaks properly with all your needed gear.

-Choosing the right destination can help ensure your first overnight trip is a fun and relaxing journey where you become one with the waterways and not end up being your personal reenactment of Adrift.
+Choosing the right destination can help ensure your first overnight trip is a fun and relaxing journey where you become “one with the waterways” and not your personal reenactment of Adrift.

 How To Choose the Best Place for Your First Overnight Kayak Trip – So You Know You’ll Have a Blast!

 The U.S. is a big place and you might not live near some of the places on my list.
-Don’t feel like you absolutely HAVE to go to one of those places.
+So don’t feel like you absolutely HAVE to go to one of those places.

-What makes a destination a good choice for your first kayak camping excursion aren’t just the scenic locations, it’s really more about choosing a place that lets you ease into overnight kayaking and the specific challenges it presents.
+What makes a destination a good choice for your first overnight kayak trips aren’t just the scenic locations.
+It’s really more about choosing a place that lets you ease into overnight kayaking and the specific challenges it presents.

-So here are some things you should keep in mind when choosing a destination that’ll help ensure you have loads of fun!
+So here are some things you should keep in mind when choosing where you’ll take your trip!

 1. Keep Your Kayaking Trip Short and Simple

-Sure, it’d be fun to head out on the open ocean for a week and paddle to some remote islands, but it’s best not to have to deal with long distances, strong currents, and extra packing on your first trip.
+Sure, it’d be fun to head out on the open ocean for a week to paddle to some remote islands.
+But it’s best not to have to deal with long distances, strong currents, and extra packing on your first trip.